jpcurrier/simple-slide-show/README.md

 Slides are list items wrapped in a container element.
 Each list item contains a `figure` element that wraps slide content.
 This `figure` element can take a `background` style for full-slide images.

-The `simple-slide-show` class on the container is not mandatory in your layout code, but will be added automatically to the container by plugin script if it is not already present.
+The `simple-slide-show` class on the container is not mandatory in your layout code, but will be added automatically to the container by the script if not already present.

 ```html
 <div class="simple-slide-show">